-- When meeting with a predator do not give in to the desire to escape.
-The bears reach speeds of up to 40 km / h.
-Climbing a tree is also not worth it, because these predators are good climbing trees.
-The safest option is to quietly move back without making any sudden movements.
+- When encountering a predator, resist the urge to run away.
+Bears reach speeds of up to 40 km/h.
+Climbing a tree is also not worth it, because these predators climb trees well.
+The safest option is to calmly step back without sudden movements.

-- Do not look a bear in the eye.
-This can be perceived as a manifestation of aggression.
-It is better to turn and bow your head, using the submission position.
+- Don't look the clubfoot in the eyes.
+This may be perceived as a manifestation of aggression.
+It is better to turn away and bow your head in a pose of submission.

 - Use pepper spray against bears.
 It is much more efficient than a gun, say experienced travelers and hunters.

 Cougars and lynx